awez/amirrajan.github.com/about/index.md

 ## Presentations and Podcasts ##

+- LeanPub Podcast: About my book Surviving the App Store (May 2016)
+- Away From the Keyboard Podcast: Being a Game Developer (May 2016)
+- iOS Remote Conference 2016: Building and Marketing iOS Apps (April 2016)
+- Irving iOS Jump Start: Building and Marketing iOS Apps (March 2016)
+- Dallas App Developers: Expert Panel (February 2016)
-- Pocket Gamers Connect: Making a #1 App: Lessons Learned (January 2015)
+- Pocket Gamers Connect: Making a #1 App: Lessons Learned (January 2016)
 - .Net Unboxed: Thinking Outside the Box with Dynamic C# (October 2015)
 - University of Texas - Dallas: Design Concepts in Game Development (September 2015)
 - That Conference: Making it to the #1 Spot in the App Store (August 2015)